gboehl/macro_puzzles/README.md

 ### Other
 * **The Rational Expectations Puzzle**: Survey evidence contradicts the rational expectations hypothesis. *(Greenwood and Shleifer, 2014, ReStud)*
-* **The Shimer puzzle**: Basic search-and-matching models cannot explain the volatility in unemployment given the observed volatilty in labor productivity. *(Shimer, 2005, AER)*
+* **The Shimer Puzzle**: Basic search-and-matching models cannot explain the volatility in unemployment given the observed volatilty in labor productivity. *(Shimer, 2005, AER)*

 ---
 See [here](https://github.com/gboehl/macro_puzzles/blob/master/how-to-contribute.md) on how to add an item to the list, and have a look at (and admire) the [list of contributors](https://github.com/gboehl/macro_puzzles/blob/master/contributors.md).